 - 2.1 Law and Governance are leading on a review of City Byelaws.
-A team of expert Officers from across the authority have formed a task and finish group which is undertaking a review of sites covered by old and dated byelaws.
-In addition, sites that are not currently covered by byelaws will also be considered in the review.
+A team of Officers from across the authority have formed a task and finish group which is undertaking a review of sites covered by old and dated byelaws, in addition, sites that are not currently covered by byelaws will also be considered in the review.
 Areas included are cemeteries, resorts and foreshores, countryside, parks and rights of way, enforcement and disorder.
-The same group is reviewing the rules on dogs and considering the introduction of appropriate Dog Control Orders. - 2.2 Common issues raised are owners not cleaning up after their dogs have fouled, dogs not being kept under control, trade waste and licensing, balloon or lantern releases, exercising birds of prey, abandoned/burnt out vehicles, shooting, hunting and fishing, off road cycles and quad bikes, beach surfing, beach karting and jet skiing, birds breeding season and bait digging on beaches. - 2.3 As Committee can see there are a variety of issues to consider.
+The same group is reviewing the rules on dogs and considering the introduction of appropriate Dog Control Orders. - 2.2 Common issues raised are owners not cleaning up after their dogs have fouled, dogs not being kept under control, trade waste and licensing, balloon or lantern releases, exercising birds of prey, abandoned/burnt out vehicles, shooting, hunting and fishing, off road cycles and quad bikes, beach surfing, beach karting and jet skiing, birds breeding season and bait digging on beaches. - 2.3 As Committee can see, there are a variety of issues to consider.
 The review is to establish a standard, for example, parks across the City have different signs for dog owners, ranging from 'keep dogs under control' to 'dogs must be kept on leads' the aim is to agree one sign for all parks, therefore bringing clarity and reducing confusion for both residents and Council employees.
-The review will be presented to Cabinet for approval. - 2.4 Committee are requested to note the review and agree to receive an update on the outcomes affecting the East Area cemeteries, beaches, countryside and parks via the ward bulletin service.
+The review will be presented to Cabinet for approval.

-3. New Issues: Metro Platform Project
+3. New Issue: Metro Platform Project

-3.1 Tyne and Wear Metro (TWM) are introducing a new community initiative, 'metro community project".
+3.1 Tyne and Wear Metro (TWM) are introducing a new community initiative, "metro community project".
 TWM are looking for local universities, schools, businesses or community groups which would be interested in, for example, adopting a Station to create a Metro Garden or Metro Arts project to use the station as a gateway to promote themselves to thousands of metro passengers on a daily basis.

-- 3.2 Typically the project should be low-maintenance but at the same time creating a refreshing impact to welcome passengers.
-For instance, SAFC are adopting the Stadium of Light Metro platform. - 3.3 Sunderland East plays host to four platforms: City Centre, Park Lane, University and Millfield.
+- 3.2 Typically the project should be low-maintenance but at the same time create a refreshing impact to welcome passengers.
+For instance, SAFC are adopting the Stadium of Light metro platform. - 3.3 Sunderland West plays host to two stations: Pallion and South Hylton.
 TWM have 60 stations spread across the five authorities, each one being unique.
 Not all however are staffed by Station Managers.
-If a station was adopted TWM have funding to support groups to either clean up the station, plant shrubs, improve the landscape or introduce artwork.
-The group adopting a station would report any graffiti or litter to their customer hotline and undertake gardening maintenance, however the group would also be able to feed suggestions directly into TWM to improve service delivery. - 3.4 The Committee are asked to agree to promote the project through the East VCS Area Network, in addition to approaching Sunderland University, Southmoor, Thornhill, St Aidans RC and St Anthony's RC Secondary Schools with a view of all four stations being adopted by a local residents association, voluntary and community organisation or educational establishment.
+If a station was adopted TWM have funding to support groups to clean up the station, plant shrubs, improve the landscape or introduce artwork.
+There is a commitment to be made by the group adopting a station, which would include reporting any graffiti or litter to their customer hotline and maintain any gardening works carried out in the long term; however the group would also be able to feed suggestions directly into TWM to improve service delivery.

-4. New Issue: Sunderland 'The Place'
+4 Sunderland 'The Place'